Facing to Latency of Hyperledger Fabric for Blockchain-enabled IoT: Modeling and Analysis: HLF Latency Modeling

 \subsubsection{Block Size-dominant Block Generation Environment}

 When the block size $\block$ is small, while the transaction generation rate $\txnrate$ is large, most blocks are filled with transactions up to $\block$ quickly, so blocks are generated fast with the full size from the ordering service.
-In this case, even though the ordering latency is small, there can be large load at the validation phase due to the fast block generation, which makes blocks wait for validation.
+In this case, even though the ordering latency is small, there can be a large load at the validation phase due to the fast block generation, which makes blocks wait for validation.
 Hence, there can be many transactions with long waiting time to enter the validation phase.
-As an example of such case, the histogram of the ledger-commitment latency is provided in Fig.~\ref{fig:lc_t075b15r10}, where $\block$ = 15, $\timeout$ = 0.75 [sec], and $\txnrate$ = 10.
+As an example of such case, the histogram of the ledger-commitment latency is provided in Fig.~\ref{fig:lc_t075b15r10}, where $\block=15$, $\timeout=0.75$ [sec], and $\txnrate=10$.
 As shown in this figure, there are long-tail outliers more frequently in the distribution (e.g., the cases with the ledger-commitment latency longer than 4 seconds), which makes it difficult to fit to a known probability distribution.

 Note that the two environments, discussed above, are the cases where $\block$ or $\timeout$ is too small or large, so a large portion of transactions experience long latency in the ordering or validation phase.
-For delay-sensitive applications or services, such \ac{HLF} parameter setups will be generally avoided.
+For delay-sensitive \ac{HLF}-enabled \ac{IoT}, such \ac{HLF} parameter setups will be generally avoided.